 Despite being one of the world’s smallest countries, Singapore manages to cram restaurants into any space possible, which makes sifting through them a rewarding but tiring task.
 Luckily, we’ve done that for you.
 While there are bound to be objections from Singaporeans everywhere, here’s our guide to the best restaurants and bars in Singapore.

 There have been plenty of upscale restaurants to come and go in the pricey Dempsey Hill area, but this Indian curry house has been here since the ’60s.
 We think it’s partly because it’s one of the most laid-back places in the neighborhood, but mostly because no one has ever gone to Samy’s and left hungry.
-Utensils are optional and every person gets to eat off their own absurdly large banana leaf.
-Order the signature fish head curry, some tangy calamansi juice, and whatever else catches your eye - just remember to bring some wet wipes.
+Order the signature fish head curry, chickpeas paneer, and whatever else catches your eye.

 Between being inside of a shophouse in front of an open-air carpark and having a tiny, quiet dining room, this small French restaurant seems like it’s trying to hide.
 But it’s not working: there’s always a wait for the fantastic food at this Duxton Hill spot with only seven tables.
-Come for the more affordable set lunch ($40-$65 USD) of dishes like poached monkfish and seared beef onglets, and to enjoy the rare calm in a city that can be anything but.
+Come for the more affordable set lunch ($40-$65 USD) of dishes like spelt risotto with sweetcorn and romanesco, and to enjoy the rare calm in a city that can be anything but.

 One part fancy restaurant, one part supervillain hideout, Jaan is on the 70th floor of the Swissotel.
-Which means you’ll have one of the best views of the city while making your way through a tasting menu of English dishes like pork with potato terrine and chestnut cake with custard.
+Which means you’ll have one of the best views of the city while making your way through a tasting menu of English dishes like welsh pork loin and cornish seabass.
 While it’s still pricey, go during the day to look out over the entire city and pretend you’re a billionaire, even if you don’t have the commas in your bank account to back it up.
 Puns about “elevated food” will not be tolerated.

 The average lifespan of a restaurant in Singapore is under five years, so the fact that Zam Zam has survived for over a century should tell you just how good this place is.
 They serve Indian-Muslim food and some of our favorite dishes are the murtabak, a chopped chicken and cheese sandwich that’s been crisped up on a grill, and the nasi briyani, a rice dish served with mutton, chicken, or beef.
 Sit by a window while you eat - partly because there’s barely any air conditioning, but mostly so you can look out on Masjid Sultan, the most famous mosque in the country.

 Park Bench Deli makes the best and most creative sandwiches in Singapore.
 The space looks like it was decorated with things found at garage sales, which is perfect because the menu feels similarly all-over-the-place, but in the best way.
-All the options are on a floor-to-ceiling bulletin board, with things like the PBJ made with cornflake-crusted milk-and-chocolate bread, or their fried chicken sandwich with two kinds of sauce on a potato roll that’s so good it’ll make you wonder if this is the best sandwich in Asia.
+All the options are on a floor-to-ceiling bulletin board, with things like the PBD breakfast sandwich made with mini ricotta hot cakes, scrambled eggs, tater tots, bacon and sausage or their fried chicken sandwich with two kinds of sauce on a potato roll that’s so good it’ll make you wonder if this is the best sandwich in Asia.
 We certainly think so.

 Served at every kopitiam (or coffee shop), kaya toast is coconut jam and butter spread onto a white bread bun - so it’s part sandwich, part dessert.
 And while picking a favorite one is sort of like picking a favorite sibling, we’ll always choose YY Kafei Dian’s.
 This small spot on Beach Road makes their kaya and buns in-house before toasting them on a griddle that’s been around forever.
 It’s also two blocks away from the famous Raffles Hotel, where the Singapore Sling was invented.
 We’d recommend wandering the grounds, but skipping the long lines for the bar and the $25 USD cocktail in favor of a bun and a coffee here.

 Built in a former hardware store, Chye Seng Huat is next to a church and a Buddhist monastery, and down the street from several Hindu temples.
 It’s probably just a coincidence but we like to think that the coffee at this Kallang cafe is part of the reason everyone gets along.
-You’ll see pancakes or the sticky fig pudding on most tables - and they should be on yours too - but their wagyu beef burger is highly underrated.
-Check out the coffee lab in the back, then sit in the courtyard and think up your best “a priest, a monk, and a pujari walk into a coffee shop” joke.
+You’ll see pancakes or the sticky fig pudding on most tables - and they should be on yours too - but their huat burger is highly underrated.

 Hawker centers in Singapore are like people across the city complaining about the heat: they’re everywhere.
 These large, food court-style markets are made up of stalls that specialize in one or two items each.
 When you find yourself in Chinatown - which you will, to roam around various religious centers and historical landmarks - you can’t miss stopping at one of our favorites, Maxwell Food Center.
 Toss a pack of tissues on an empty table (the local way of saying, “This seat is taken”), look for the longest lines, and follow the crowd.
 At Maxwell, those lines are for the chicken rice, the oyster cakes at Maxwell Fuzhou, and assorted roast meat noodles at Fu Shun Jin Ji - where the hawker basically has a doctorate in pork.
 People swear by the chicken rice from the Tian Tian stall, but sneak over to Ah Tai Chicken Rice instead - it’s the hawker equivalent of the quiet kid at the back of the class who gets straight A’s.